Frequently Asked Questions

 Q. Can I adopt more than one gorilla?

-A. We have only one gorilla (or mother/infant pair) in each category in a given year – infant, confiscated gorilla, mother/infant and silverback.
+A. We have only one gorilla (or mother/infant pair) in each category in a given year – infant, mother & infant pair, silverback, and gorilla group.
 You may adopt as many of those as you wish.
 Each year the gorillas featured change, so adopt every year to support more gorillas.

 Q. Does the Dian Fossey Gorilla Fund International have branches in other cities or countries?